 As part of the annual compliance training, employees will cover elements of fraud such as antibribery and corruption, gifts and hospitality and red flags to look out for.
+This is contained with the Economic Crime module.

 Training is mandatory and helps to foster a culture of collaboration against fraud occurring.